Prof. Kozma’s research focuses on critical/cultural media studies with an emphasis on film and television.

 Integrating a variety interdisciplinary methods including industrial, historical, critical, and textual analysis, alongside digital and traditional media theory, gender/sexuality, and labor studies, Prof. Kozma’s work synthesizes industry studies, media theory, popular culture studies, and identity studies.

 Focal projects include the intersection of gender and labor in the entertainment industries through a case study of pioneering director Stephanie Rothman, the role of gendered labor in the neo-art house industry, and an industrial-level investigation into the cultural and economic impact of digital cinema technologies on contemporary U.S. exhibition practices, their intersections with emerging media platforms, and the changes they foster across transnational distribution networks.

 - B.A, The University of Vermont

-- “Stephanie Rothman Does Not Exist: Narrative a Lost History of Women in Film,” Camera Obscura (2017)
+“Stephanie Rothman Does Not Exist: Narrating a Lost History of Women in Film,” Camera Obscura (September 2017)

 “Shame, Class, and Entertainment in the Catfish Universe,” Television and New Media (July 2017)